dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: followed acloudguru's videos and played around with s3 and also with css variables.

 **Thoughts**: High fever, so these are the only things I was able to do.
 Hoping the fever goes by tomorrow and things get back to normal.

+### Day 53: Feb-24-18 Saturday
+**Today's Progress**: Worked on the uzumaki generator.
+Wrote scaffolding for redux.
+But having redux with nothing to do is really stupid and I also wanted to have some kind of starter project inside the generator.
+So planning to add a simple todo app with it.

+**Thoughts**: Used the same code from journal app for the redux setup and here it is reflecting in dev tools.
+It must be that I did some stupid shit with state over there for things to break.
+Should find and fix it.